lawrencewoodman/tarcel/README.md

 This will output something like the following:

     Information for tarcel: t.tcl
-    Created with tarcel version: 0.1
+    Created with tarcel.tcl version: 0.1

       Homepage: https://github.com/LawrenceWoodman/tarcel
       Version: 0.1